Please note: All fees are listed in U.S. dollars.

 Forms of Payments

 - VISA, MasterCard, American Express, Discover credit cards (account will be charged in U.S. dollars)

 All fees are charged in U.S. dollars.
 If you live outside of the United States, your country’s taxes and exchange rate may affect the fee.

 Please see the JD Refunds Policy to learn how to request a refund for your LSAT or Credential Assembly Service registration.

 If I’ve already taken the LSAT and want to take it again, what would it cost?

 The cost of the LSAT is the same for both first-time and repeat test takers.
-For the August 2022-June 2023 testing years, LSAT registration costs $215.
+For the August 2023-June 2024 testing year, LSAT registration costs $222.

 If I choose to retake the LSAT, would I get to take LSAT Writing again for free?